Shilin-LU/MACE/metrics/README.md

-# GIPHY Celebrity Detector Installation Guide (by Zilan Wang)
+# GIPHY Celebrity Detector Installation Guide

 This guide offers a step-by-step procedure for installing and configuring the GIPHY Celebrity Detector.
 We recommend initially consulting the [official installation instructions](https://github.com/Giphy/celeb-detection-oss/tree/master/examples).
 Should you encounter any difficulties or achieve less than satisfactory results, please consider following the instructions provided herein to try a successful installation.